scipy-conference/scipy_proceedings/README.md

 During the Open Review Period authors should work with their reviewers to refine and improve their submission.

+Proceedings Co-Chairs have final say in determining whether a paper is to be accepted to the proceedings.

 Authors should respond to all the reviewers' comments.

-**All** communication between authors and reviewers should be civil at all times.

 Authors should default to modifying their papers in response to reviewers' comments.
-In some cases, authors may not agree with the reviewers comments.

-If the authors do not agree with the comments or do not wish to implement the suggested changes, the authors and reviewers should attempt to discuss this in the PR's comment sections.
-It is important to remember in this case that we expect **all** communication between authors and reviewers to be civil.
+Authors may not agree with the reviewers comments or may not wish to implement the suggested changes.
+In those cases, the authors and reviewers should attempt to discuss this in the PR's comment sections.
+It is important to remember in these cases that we expect **all** communication between authors and reviewers to be civil and respectful.

-In the event that the authors and reviewers find themselves unable to resolve a disagreement about a recommendation, they should alert a Proceedings Co-Chair to this situation.
+In the event that authors and reviewers are deadlocked, they should alert the Proceedings Co-Chairs to this situation.
+As always, the Proceedings Co-Chairs have final say in whether to accept or reject a paper.

 ### Author Deadlines